mahmood199/Audify/README.md

 ### 3. For Messaging and Direct Reply - Refer to this video https://www.youtube.com/watch?v=DsFYPTnCbs8&list=PLrnPJCHvNZuDR7-cBjRXssxYK0Y5EEKzr&index=7

 *Note -* From API level 24 onwards notification from an app are grouped together if there are multiple of them.
 So it is handled automatically.

+*Note -* Multiple channels can be grouped under one channel group.
+If we don't put a channel in a group then by default it goes to other(default) channel.